card header icon

 GECHS clubs are student-led with faculty supervision.
 Students are encouraged to GET INVOLVED! .
 Questions?
 Faculty Advisers emails are next to each club title.

-Flex Time Clubs
+Flex Time ACtivities

 Other Clubs